 Notes

-1 This is a compilation of the Railway (Tilley to Karara) Act 2010.
-The following table contains information about that Act.
+This is a compilation of the Railway (Tilley to Karara) Act 2010.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table